lostisland/faraday/CONTRIBUTING.md

 2. if they have features not present in included adapters.

 We are pushing towards a 1.0 release, when we will have to follow [Semantic Versioning][semver].
-If your patch includes changes to break compatiblitity, note that so we can add it to the [Changelog][].
+If your patch includes changes to break compatibility, note that so we can add it to the [Changelog][].

 [semver]:    http://semver.org/